 Management of trust fund investments is one of VRS's core responsibilities.
 The VRS Board of Trustees sets investment policies for managing the trust fund, including the desired asset allocation and risk parameters for the fund.
 The investment department manages investment programs within the guidelines set by the board.
-The investment department manages a little less than one-third of the assets in-house and contracts with external managers to manage other assets.
+The investment department manages a little more than one-fourth of the assets in-house and contracts with external managers to manage other assets.